medusajs/medusa/docs/content/how-to/deploying-on-qovery.md

 ### 6. Deploy Medusa

-Finally, your app should be deploying to Qovery.
-If your Postgres database was previously shut down, make sure to redeploy this.
+Finally, deploy your Redis and Postgres followed by your Medusa application.

 ### 6. Try it out!